frankomackonelee/node-js-express-mvc-fun-website/README.md

 The node.js server will run at localhost:30000 by default

 ## TODO List (Also documents limiations!)
-- Add a fall back url
 - Restrict PUT access to original author (hack) using uid added to cookies of the browser making original request
-- Improve security around user generated content (UGC) vs XSS and
+- Improve security around user generated content (UGC) vs XSS and SQL Injection
 - Add form validation for input of UGC
 - Add proper persistency layer and instructions to switch between so you can run project locally with or without a persistency layer
 - The edit form uses a common technique to edit the value but it does not comply with REST